 As many of the primary outcomes of interest (number of undergraduate and graduate students, postdocs, and research staff employees working a lab) are discrete, we also estimate Equation 1 using a Poisson model.
-We replicate our results using OLS in the Appendix.
+We replicate our results using OLS as well using indicators for minimum wage changes in the Appendix.